pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## 46.2 Entity Documents

 Entity documents govern the formation, operation, and administration of business entities within the Ohu Family Enterprise.
 These documents define ownership, management, distributions, and transfer restrictions.
-Every entityâ€”from the holding company to operating companiesâ€”requires properly drafted entity documents to ensure asset protection, tax efficiency, and operational clarity.
+Every entity—from the holding company to operating companies—requires properly drafted entity documents to ensure asset protection, tax efficiency, and operational clarity.

 ### 46.2.1 LLC Operating Agreements

 **The Rulebook for Business**

 Every LLC (HoldCo, MgmtCo, OpCo, PropCo) needs a tailored Operating Agreement.
-This document is the "constitution" of your LLCâ€”it defines how the company operates, how decisions are made, how profits are distributed, and how ownership can be transferred.
+This document is the "constitution" of your LLC—it defines how the company operates, how decisions are made, how profits are distributed, and how ownership can be transferred.
 Without a proper Operating Agreement, your LLC is governed by default state law, which may not align with your strategic objectives.

 **Template Location**: `empire-bible/templates/legal/entities/llc-operating-agreement-wyoming.md`